 So with that in mind let’s discuss the potential causes of hypothyroidism:

-Among the many causes of hypothyroidism the most common cause is the autoimmune disease known as Hashimoto's thyroiditis.
+Among the many causes of hypothyroidism, the most common cause is the autoimmune disease known as Hashimoto’s thyroiditis (12).

-Autoimmune diseases cause damage to your own tissues because of miscommunication of the immune system.
+Autoimmune diseases cause damage to your own tissues because of miscommunication between your own cells and your immune cells.

 One big problem with autoimmune disease (especially of the thyroid) is that we don’t have very good conventional treatments.